Lucie Kaňková was born into an esteemed musical family in Prague, Czech Republic. At the age of four, she started to play violin and piano.

 Since 2017, she has performed in the Czech Republic, Germany, Switzerland and England with the South Bohemian Philharmonic (CZ), Prague Radio Symphony Orchestra (CZ), Czechoslovakia chamber orchestra (CZ), Karlovy Vary Symphony Orchestra (CZ), Thüringen Philharmonie (DE), Lucerne Artists Orchestra (CH) and with an accompanying pianist.

 In the 2017/18 season, Lucie sang Gala concerts at the National Theaters in Prague and Bratislava.
-In summer 2019, she has appeared in the main role of Tempo and Fortuna in Dittersdorf’s Il Tribunale di Giove in Olomouc, Hukvaldy and Kroměříž (CZ).
+In summer 2019, she appeared in the main role of Tempo and Fortuna in Dittersdorf’s Il Tribunale di Giove in Olomouc, Hukvaldy and Kroměříž (CZ).

 Soprano Lucie Kaňková currently sings Ännchen in Weber’s Der Freischütz, Violetta Valéry in Verdi’s La Traviata and Susanna in Mozart’s Le nozze di Figaro at the Silesian Theatre, Opava (CZ).
 In 2020 she also appears as Poppea in Monteverdi’s L’incoronazione di Poppea at the National Theatre in Pilsen (CZ).
 In 2021 Lucie will perform the role of the Queen of the Night in Mozart’s Magic flute at the Opernspiele Munot summer festival in Switzerland and Germany, Gilda in Verdi’s Rigoletto at the Silesian Theatre, Opava (CZ) and Barče in Smetana’s Kiss in the National Moravian – Silesian Theatre, Ostrava (CZ).